How to Become an Engineering Manager - Education & Certifications

 Arizona State University offers an online concurrent degree program that awards students both an MBA and an MS in industrial engineering.
 It’s designed for working professionals who want to develop their business acumen while also staying current in a technical field.

 The curriculum includes eight courses from the MBA program and eight courses from the MS in industrial engineering program, but can be completed more quickly—and more cheaply—than if one were to pursue both degrees independently.
 The program consists of 56 credits.
-The curriculum includes courses such as ethical issues for managers; production systems; web-enabled decision support systems; applied deterministic operations research; design engineering experiments; and applied stochastic operations research models.
+The curriculum includes courses such as ethical issues for managers; production systems; web-enabled decision support systems; applied deterministic operations research; design engineering experiments; and reliability engineering.

 Applicants to the program require a bachelor’s degree with a minimum undergraduate grade point average of 3.2.
 Graduates of the program will enhance their business acumen, develop additional skills, pursue leadership roles in the engineering industry, and learn management responsibilities.